 Through the years, I’ve helped many people plan for retirement.

 By necessity, many of the conversations revolve around money.
 How much are your necessary expenses?
 What are your sources of income?
 What future costs do you anticipate?
 Can you afford to stay in your home?
 What happens when one spouse dies?
 Do you want to leave a legacy?
 And many more questions like these.
 These are important and need careful thought if you’re going to have a successful, satisfying retirement.
 As important as these questions are, there are other subjects, equally important, that require serious thought.
-And it is these subjects that I’m going to be discussing in the next few articles.

 To begin with, we will discuss the Advance Medical Directive (AMD) decisions.
 Notice I said decisions and not documents?
 Because the important part is deciding what those documents should say.
 Having an AMD without thinking through what you want is like buying a plane ticket without knowing your destination.
 It’s not likely to take you where you want to be.
 Knowing what you want is to know where you want to go, your destination.
 Then you know what needs to go into the AMD, so you get what you want.
 We are told we need to have these documents.
 But let me ask you a question: When was the last time you discussed what should go into these documents?
 That’s the part of the discussion that is often left out.